 The #NoMoreShame Initiative at TTC

 The Treatment Center created the #NoMoreShame campaign to help the recovery community break the stigma of addiction.
 Our staff, patients, alumni, and supporters work hard to spread awareness for the general public and to offer hope for those who are still struggling.
-There are several methods of reducing the addiction stigma that have been proven to be effective.
+Several methods have been proven to be effective in reducing the addiction stigma.

 - using non-stigmatizing language instead of harmful labels